Honours Field School

 A significant part of the Field School costs are covered by generous donations from Remote Exploration Services.
 Without these funds we would not be able to run the field school in its current form and the Department of Geology is very grateful for this support.

-The focus of Honours Field School is the development of field skills with emphasis on lithological and structural mapping at 2-5 km2 scale.
+The focus of Honours Field School is the development of field skills with emphasis on lithological and structural mapping in areas of 2-5 km2 size and at exposure to map scale.
 Although lithological and structural maps are part of the final product, the field school aims essentially to develop holisitc descriptive and analytical skills at exposure scale, including the classification and interpretation of rocks and structures in terms of the geological environment in which they have formed.
 This includes all relevant aspects, from deposition of sediments, metamorphism, anatexis, and deformation and retrogression.
 We also investigate processes that form base metal ore bodies in the O'okiep and Aggeneys areas, and Li-mineralised pegmatites of the late/post-Namaquan pegmatite belt.

 The field camp in the Swartoup Hills